 HSF health plan has always had two primary purposes:

-Provide the largest possible number of generous health benefits in a variety of low cost health cash plan schemes, covering whole families.
+- Provide the largest possible number of health benefits in a variety of low cost health cash plan schemes, covering the whole family.

 Early in 2007, The Hospital Saturday Fund changed its name to HSF health plan, whilst keeping the original name for its newly created parent company.

 In 2008, the Hospital Saturday Fund applied for, and was made, a registered charity, with HSF health plan as its trading subsidiary.
 In this way, HSF health plan is able to donate more surplus monies, via Gift Aid, to the Hospital Saturday Fund who makes generous charitable donations across the UK and Ireland.